inbn/component-gallery/src/content/componentContent/carousel.md

 1. There’s a native HTML element, `details` which allows you to build them in an accessible way with minimal CSS and zero JavaScript.
 2. The heading (or `summary` if you’re using a `details` element) lets you provide users with a summary of the content of each expandable section so they can make an informed choice about whether to expand it.

 Lastly, why use a carousel when you can just show less stuff?
-If it’s important that a certain slide appears first, why not _only_ show that slide, and spend the time you would have spent building a carousel on something more important?
+If it’s important that a certain slide appears first, why not _only_ show that slide and spend the time you would have spent building a carousel on building a simpler and more accessible component?

 [^1]: …which is not to say that horizontal scrolling is without its problems, see [Horizontal Scrolling Containers Are Not a Content Strategy](https://adrianroselli.com/2025/08/horizontal-scrolling-containers-are-not-a-content-strategy.html) by Adrian Roselli